PaulSchulz/clj-struct/README.md

 # clj-struct

 This is almost Python's struct module in Clojure.
 You can easily converse between Clojure value and bytes stream which come from file, network ...etc.

-fix it

 # How to use it